LiskArchive/lips/proposals/lip-introduce_sidechain_recovery_mechanism.md

 sidechainAccount = account(trs.params.chainID)

 # chain has to be either terminated or inactive
-if sidechainAccount.status != CHAIN_TERMINATED and isLive(trs.params.chainID, timestamp):
+timestamp = timestamp of the block including trs if sidechainAccount.status != CHAIN_TERMINATED and isLive(trs.params.chainID, timestamp):
     return false